asbates/databases-with-r/README.md

 # Databases With R

-This repository contains the material for my talk 'Databases With R' at the combined San Diego/Boston/South Coast MA useR meeting on July 30, 2020.
+This repository contains the material for my talk 'Databases With R' at the combined San Diego/Boston/South Coast MA useR and San Diego R-Ladies meeting on July 30, 2020.
 I show a few basic examples of using databases from within R, provide a few tips for effectively incorporating databases in your R workflow, and point to a few resources to learn more.